-How will I receive ZARXIO?
+How will I receive NIVESTYM?

-- ZARXIO injections can be given by a healthcare provider or nurse by intravenous (IV) infusion or under your skin (subcutaneous injection).
+- NIVESTYM injections can be given by a healthcare provider by intravenous (IV) infusion or under your skin (subcutaneous injection).
 Your healthcare provider may decide subcutaneous injections can be given at home by you or your caregiver.
-If ZARXIO is given at home, see the detailed "Instructions for Use" that comes with your ZARXIO for information on how to prepare and inject a dose of ZARXIO. - You and your caregiver will be shown how to prepare and inject ZARXIO before you use it. - Your healthcare provider will tell you how much ZARXIO to inject and when to inject it.
-Do not change your dose unless your doctor tells you to. - You should not inject a dose of ZARXIO less than 0.3 mL (180 mcg) from a ZARXIO prefilled syringe.
-A dose less than 0.3 mL cannot be accurately measured using the ZARXIO prefilled syringe. - If you are receiving ZARXIO because you are also receiving chemotherapy, your dose of ZARXIO should be injected at least 24 hours before or 24 hours after your dose of chemotherapy. - If you miss a dose of ZARXIO, talk to your healthcare provider about when you should give your next dose. - Your healthcare provider will do blood tests before and during treatment with ZARXIO to check your blood cell counts and to check you for side effects.
+If NIVESTYM is given at home, see the detailed "Instructions for Use" that comes with your NIVESTYM for information on how to prepare and inject a dose of NIVESTYM. - You and your caregiver should be shown how to prepare and inject NIVESTYM before you use it, by your healthcare provider. - You should not try to inject a dose of NIVESTYM less than 0.3 mL (180 mcg) from a NIVESTYM prefilled syringe.
+A dose less than 0.3 mL cannot be accurately measured using the NIVESTYM prefilled syringe. - Your healthcare provider will tell you how much NIVESTYM to inject and when to inject it.
+Do not change your dose or stop NIVESTYM unless your healthcare provider tells you to. - If you are receiving NIVESTYM because you are also receiving chemotherapy, your dose of NIVESTYM should be injected at least 24 hours before or 24 hours after your dose of chemotherapy. - If you miss a dose of NIVESTYM, talk to your healthcare provider about when you should give your next dose.

-What are the possible side effects of ZARXIO?
-ZARXIO may cause serious side effects, including:
+What are the possible side effects of NIVESTYM?

+NIVESTYM may cause serious side effects, including: